It was four AM in the morning when it happened: Madison Lorfing, in ultimate misery and despair, opened her mouth and wailed at the top of her lungs.

 Headphones are a must.

 If you weren’t already aware, I’m doing a complete and total rewrite of my very first novel.
-It was previously known as Loyalty Book I.
+It was previously known as Loyalty Book I. It is now tentatively known as Warfare Book I, the first book of the Warfare series.

 After reading those three books, I was ready to dive into outlining.
 I printed out the Outlining Your Novel Workbook, and, well, got to work.